 As students embark on three weeks of holidays it is timely to remind everyone that hair must remain its natural colour.
 From time to time, some students think that they may be able to put a non-permanent colour in their hair at the start of the holidays and it will wash out for the start of Term 3.
 Unfortunately for the students concerned, such products do not wash out in a hurry so the one sure way to be compliant with the rule is to keep the colour out of the hair in the first place.

-The College requirement for boy’s hair is a conservative cut and the holidays provide an opportune time for boys to get a haircut for the start of Term Three.
+The College requirement for boy’s hair is a conservative cut and the holidays provide an opportune time for boys to get a haircut for the start of Term 3.

-I would like to take this opportunity to wish the College Community a happy and safe holiday.
-It has been a busy and productive term which included the fabulous production of CATS.
-I look forward to the return of the students on Tuesday, 16 July.
+I take this opportunity to wish the College community a happy and safe holiday.
+It has been a busy and productive term and I look forward to the return of the students on Tuesday, 22 July.

 Head of Senior School

 Saturday and Sunday 19 and 20 July 2014

 Exhibition Building, Brisbane Showgrounds

 Admission is FREE

 The 33rd annual Tertiary Studies Expo (TSXPO) is the most comprehensive and longest running event of its kind in Australia.
 Students from Years 10, 11 and 12 are invited to meet one-on-one and discuss their study, career and employment options with representatives from over 110 exhibitors.

 UQ Engineering and ICT Events and Initiatives 2014